 On Feb.
 26, five Philosophy students went to Dallas, Texas to compete in the intercollegiate Ethics Bowl, a philosophy competition for colleges and universities with the best analytical and argumentative teams in the country.

-Cal Poly's Philosophy Department sent one team to the national championship in Dallas for the first time in the program's history.
+Cal Poly's Philosophy Department sent one team to the national championship in Dallas for the first time in the program's short history.
 The team members are fourth-year Richard Shea, third-year Derek Diemer, third-year Ruby Allen, fourth-year Zackary Dakawich and third-year Ryan McGuire.
 The team earned their trip to Dallas after finishing in second place at the regional philosophy competition at Chico State on Dec.
 3.